Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 Existing Features

 * Each page has a responsive and fixed to the top navigation menu.
-Menu items become active on currelty opened pages.
-  There is a logo in the center of navigation bar and a logged in username on the rigth.
+Menu items become active on currenlty opened pages.
+There is a logo in the center of navigation bar and a logged in username on the right.
 * Home page has:
 	* Background image with a website title.
 	* Welcome message.